Devon128/CAPSTONE-/README.md

 # Week 10
 We laser cutted our pieces out and started to put our box together.
 We have some code that works now but we still need a little tab bit more.
 Everything is going accordingly to plan as long as we stay on track and continue to work at the paste that we are working at right now and by continuing to strive for greatness.
+# Week 12
+We are still working on the code side of things, we're almsot fully done with our prototype.
+We also ran into a problem sort of kinda, we realized that our design is a little bit offset.
+So we have to make little fixes here and there when we start working on our final build.